Softonix/frontend-guidelines/README.md

     │   ├── Tabs.vue
     │   └── MenuList.vue               # Generic Menu List
     │
     ├── composables                    # Composition functions used for logic sharing.
-Can include setup related methods or be just a pure helper function
+Can include vue related methods or be just a pure helper function
     │   ├── useFormConfig.ts           # Set of helpers function related to forms and their validation │   └── useGlobalProperties.ts     # Composable for getting global properties from Vue instance
     │